 Borrowings under our Term Loans and Revolving Facility are at variable rates of interest and expose us to interest rate risk.
-As of March 31, 2015, we had total indebtedness of approximately \$1.4 billion under our Term Loans and Revolving Facility, including (i) \$844.9 million outstanding under our First Lien Term Loan at an annual interest rate of 4.25% plus the adjusted LIBOR Rate, (ii) \$0 outstanding under our Revolver at an interest rate of 4.25% plus the adjusted LIBOR Rate, and (iii) \$472.3 million outstanding under our Second Lien Term Loan at an annual interest rate of 7.5% plus the adjusted LIBOR Rate.
+As of June 30, 2015, we had total indebtedness of approximately \$1.4 billion under our Term Loans and Revolving Facility, including (i) \$843.6 million (after giving effect to discount and issuance costs) outstanding under our First Lien Term Loan at an annual interest rate of 4.25% plus the adjusted LIBOR Rate, (ii) \$0 outstanding under our Revolver at an interest rate of 4.25% plus the adjusted LIBOR Rate, and (iii) \$472.8 million (after giving effect to discount and issuance costs) outstanding under our Second Lien Term Loan at an annual interest rate of 7.5% plus the adjusted LIBOR Rate.
 If interest rates increase, our debt service obligations on variable rate indebtedness would increase even though the amount borrowed remained the same, and our net income and cash flows, including cash available for servicing our indebtedness, would correspondingly decrease.